Precise Testing

 An incorrect or False positive PSA test for prostate cancer can be triggered by factors that include prostatitis, benign prostatic hyperplasia (BPH), sexual activity, medications, obesity, and exercise.
-A more accurate diagnosis depends on an image screening and a controlled, intrusive biopsy of the prostate gland (Bx).
-A False positive PSA test can lead to the over-diagnosis and the often harmful, over-treatment of the condition.
+To address this diagnostic gap, ancillary tests including an image screening and a controlled, intrusive biopsy of the prostate gland (Bx), are required.
+Still, a False positive PSA test and ancillary tests can over-diagnosis prostate cancer and lead to a harmful over-treatment of the condition.

 [1] Tokudome S, Ando R, Koda Y. Discoveries and application of prostate specific antigen, and some proposals to optimize prostate cancer screening.
 Cancer Manag Res; 2016, 8: 45 - 47